parmeetbrar/weather_station_project/README.md

-# Weather Station Project
+# Weather Station/Smart Home Project

-An all-inclusive weather station project developed on a Raspberry Pi 4 is included in this repository.
-An extensive set of features designed to provide control and monitoring of the environment is the primary goal of the project.
-The major emphasis is on gathering, analyzing, and providing a user interface for environmental data, both current and historical.
+The project utilizes a Raspberry Pi along with some simple sensors to develop a weather station/smart home device.
+The features of this project present the user with outdoor weather conditions and indoor temperature conditions on a graphical user interface.
+Additionaly the interface allows the user to control indoor heating, cooling and lighting.
+The heating, cooling and lighting controls would need to be intigrated with physical control devices in the home this device is being implimented in.
+The major emphasis is on gathering/analyzing data and control algorithms of indoor conditions.

-## Features:
+## Features

-1. Data Collection and Logging:
+1. Data Collection and Logging of the following information:
-Using BME280 sensors, continuously log indoor and outdoor temperature, humidity, light intensity, and air quality.
+    - Temperature: Indoor and outdoor
+    - Humidity: Indoor and outdoor
+    - Pressure: Outdoor
+    - Air Quality: Outdoor
+    - Wind speed: Outdoor
+    - Image: Outdoor
 2. Sky Condition Analysis:
 Using image processing and a CNN model, analyze sky photos to detect clear, overcast, or wet conditions, as well as day or night.
 3. Lighting and Temperature Control:
-Using LEDs, simulate dynamic lighting and temperature control depending on sensor data.
+Using LEDs, simulate dynamic lighting and temperature control depending on user input and sensor data.
 4. Air Quality Monitoring:
-Determine the quality of the air in both indoor and outdoor locations.
+Determine the outdoor air quality.
 5. Graphical User Interface (GUI):
-A user-friendly GUI allows you to access real-time weather data, user control choices, and historical data visualization.
+A user-friendly GUI allows the user to access real-time weather data, and control indoor heating, cooling, and lighting
 6. Energy-Saving Mode:
 Reduce energy usage and enhance environmental sustainability.

+## Hardware

+1. Raspberry Pi 4B
+2. BME280 Sensor
+3. Adafruit MiCS5524 air quality sensor
+4. Magnetic reed switch and magnet
+5. Raspberry Pi camera
+6. Lead lights
+7. Resistors
+8. Breadboard

-## Usage:
+## Usage

 1. Clone the repository to your RaspberryPi.
     In bash
     git clone git@github.ubc.ca:MECH-524-101-2023W1/weather_station_project.git